radianttap/CardPresentationController/README.md

 [DEMO video on iPhone Xs simulator](CardPresentationController.mp4)

 ## Installation
+###Manually

 Add the folder `CardPresentationController` into your project.
 It's only five files.
+###CocoaPods
+Don't support now, later make it work because I'm still working on some larger features(see TODO section at the end).

+###Carthage

-I have not added CocoaPods nor Carthage support since I'm still working on some larger features (see TODO section at the end).
+Don't support now, later make it work because I'm still working on some larger features(see TODO section at the end).

 ## Usage